 Where are the sons and daughters of the administration trooping down there to help?

-And then he could say if these rescuers could have found decent jobs, they wouldn't have to risk their lives.
+And then he could say, if these rescuers could have found decent jobs, they wouldn't have to risk their lives.

-They wouldn't have to be sent over down to Alabama, Mississippi, Louisiana, in order to do this work.
+They wouldn't have to be sent over down to Alabama, Mississippi, Louisiana in order to do this work.

 And of course, look at the way the media is treating it.

-Uh they're getting all kinds of profiles but the rescue workers, the military in Iraq, maligned, besmirched, criticized, called murderers.
+They're getting all kinds of profiles, but the rescue workers, the military in Iraq, maligned, besmirched, criticized, called murderers, but not down in Louisiana.

-Oh no, the rescue workers they're the greatest gift we've got.
+Oh no, the rescue workers, they're the greatest gift we've got.

-They're doing the doing the Lord's work.
+They're doing the Lord's work.

-Now let's let's see what they say about the National Guard and looters.
+Now, let's see what they say about the National Guard and looters.

-Let's just see if the Liberals will be as upset with the looters in Mississippi and New Orleans as they were with the looters in Iraq.
+Let's just see if the liberals will be as upset with the looters in Mississippi and New Orleans as they were with the looters in Iraq.

-Why are they shooting at kill you can't have looters?
+Why are they shooting at you?

 Let's see if they are as critical.